 Definition

 Contempt is defined as the feeling that a person or a thing is beneath consideration, worthless, or deserving scorn.
-It can also refer to an open disrespect for rules, authority, or the law—especially in legal contexts, like “contempt of court.”
+It can also refer to open disrespect for rules, authority, or the law—especially in legal contexts, like “contempt of court.”

 Etymology

 The word “contempt” originates from the Latin word contemptus, which means “scorn” or “disdain,” stemming from contemnere, meaning “to despise” or “to scorn.”
 The prefix con- means “with” and temnere means “to slight” or “despise.”
+The term entered English in the 14th century.

 Example Sentences